weibxiao/meeting-priority-agent/README.md

 A Spring Boot + Spring AI agent that reads **today's Google Calendar events**, classifies each meeting into a priority tier using fixed rules, and (optionally) asks an LLM (Claude, via Spring AI's Anthropic starter) to turn that into a short daily briefing.
+Any LLM can be used as long as Spring AI support.

+The setting in application.ymal is using Ollama llama3.2 (free).

 ## Priority rules